What is the ObamaCare Health Insurance Exchange Marketplace?

 Learn more about Benefits of Insurance Purchased through the Online Marketplace

-ObamaCare Health Insurance Exchange 2014
+ObamaCare Health Insurance Exchange 2014 and Beyond

-Now that you understand the ObamaCare Health Insurance Exchanges (Marketplaces) a little better, you are ready to go to your State's online health insurance marketplace and start shopping for coverage during each years annual open enrollment periods.
+Now that you understand the ObamaCare Health Insurance Exchanges (Marketplaces) a little better, you are ready to go to your State’s online health insurance marketplace and start shopping for coverage during each years annual open enrollment periods.
+Remember, unless you qualify for a special enrollment period, open enrollment is the only time during the year when you can buy private coverage inside or outside of the marketplace, change plans, and make sure you are protected from the fee for not having health insurance.